cmtt/dijs/README.md

 mod.resolve();
 ````

-# Di.inject(fn)
+## Di.inject(fn)

 Resolves all dependencies of the supplied function or array and calls the function.
 No modification
 of the namespace takes place.

-# Di.run(fn)
+## Di.run(fn, args...)

-Resolves all dependencies of the supplied function or array, calls the function and returns the
+Resolves all dependencies of the supplied function or array, calls the function with the supplied
-return value.
+arguments, returns its return value.
 No modification of the namespace takes place.

-# Di.get(id)
+## Di.get(id)

 Returns the (previously declared) module specified by id.